-- 1. Help students understand Social media and digital technologies - 2.
-Enable them to analyze the impact of social media - 3.
-Make students familiarize with the social media organizations - 4.
+- 1. Help students understand social media and digital technologies - 2.
+Equip them with the skills to analyze the impact of social media - 3.
+Make students to familiarize with the social media organizations - 4.
 Help them identify corporate networks and media strategies - 5.
-Impart knowledge on the basics of webcasting
+Help them learn the basics of webcasting